 The innovation involves health care policy.

 Health Care Policy Innovation.
 A policy is a rule, regulation, directive, incentive, deterrent, or other approach for motivating changes in the behavior of individuals, social groups, or organizational entities.
 A policy does not need to have the authority of a legal mandate, but it must include some means of motivating behavior change at an individual or organizational level.
 To be included, a policy must be intended to influence the structures, processes, or outcomes of health care delivery.
-Policies that involve changes to the social or institutional structures involved in health care, such as delivery systems, workforce, financing, or the physical environment qualify if they are intended to influence the delivery of health care services.
+Policies that involve changes to the social or institutional structures involved in health care (e.g., delivery systems, workforce, financing, or the physical environment), qualify if they are intended to influence the delivery of health care services.

 The innovation aims to improve one or more domains of health care quality.

 Accepted Health Goal.
 The innovation must be designed to improve one or more specific measurable indicators of quality

 or disparities reduction in the domains defined by the Institute of Medicine (effectiveness, efficiency, equity, patient-centeredness, safety, and timeliness) or that are outlined in the National Quality Strategy aims (better care, healthy people/healthy communities, and affordable care).
 The indicators do not have to come from an established measure set, but they must be clearly defined and relevant to the quality issue the innovation addresses.
 Also, the innovation must not contradict established standards of evidence-based care.

 The policy is truly innovative in the context of its setting or target population.